zsb8/SQL_find_customer_group/README.md

 # SQL_find_customer_group
-Find the customer group from 8 million data.
+Find the customer group from 8 million data for one of the biggest banks in Canada.